Populate the scene with actors#

 About Actor Movement System#

 Actor Movement System, aka AMS, is an Unreal Engine plugin made by Parrot.
-It allows the end-user to put one or more moving targets into the scene and make them move along a given path.
+It allows the end-user to put one or more moving targets - also called “actors” in this documentation - into the scene and make them move along a given path.

 These moving targets can be of several shapes.
 So far, human pedestrians and vehicles are supported.